When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Aviary Roof Terrace, 10th Floor Montcalm Royal London House, 22-25 Finsbury Square, EC2A 1DX

-It's where they grow the fresh herbs and vegetables used in this east London pub's tasty menu, but Culpepper's roof garden also houses a woodfire grill, greenhouse dining room and bar.
-It's now open for summer and operates on a first come, first served basis, offering a full menu and drinks from noon (5pm on Tuesdays).
+It's where they grow the fresh herbs and vegetables used in this east London pub's tasty menu, but Culpepper's roof garden also houses alfresco dining and a bar.
+Oh, and a giant eight-foot gherkin.
+It's now open for summer and offers a full menu and drinks from 11am (closed on Mondays).

 Bird of Smithfield, Smithfield

-Spread over five floors in a renovated Georgian town house, Bird of Smithfield serves excellent British food — including meat from across the way — courtesy of ex-Ivy chef Alan Bird.
+Spread over five floors in a renovated Georgian town house, Bird of Smithfield serves excellent British food — including meat from across the way — courtesy of chef Tommy Boland.
 More to the point, it comes with a rooftop terrace bar offering great views across the top of the meat market and beyond.
 Last orders for roof-based beverages are 9.30pm.
-Look out for their range of free events this summer.

 Bird of Smithfield, 26 Smithfield Street, EC1A 9LB

 Set atop the postmodern erection that is One Poultry, Coq d’Argent is a hard and fast favourite among City slickers.
 Its playfully designed rooftop terrace — complete with fake grass — is a real suntrap, while a large drinks list spans just about everything from beers and wines to spirits and cocktails.
 A full grill menu is available alongside bar snacks.

 Coq d’Argent, No.1 Poultry, EC2R 8EJ